Emanuele-20/CV/README.md

 I spent almost my all life in my native country, Italy, where in the last 6 years I worked as Client Coach and Retailer for the main italian telecomunication company -  [TIM](https://www.tim.it/)

-During this long experince I ever work with a multitude of technologies such as Smartphone, Iot, Google Home,  Drones, Smartwatch, Computers but also set contracts about for fibre broadband, Sky, Google Nest for private customers and companies.
+During this long experince I worked with a multitude of technologies such as Smartphone, Iot, Google Home, Drones, Smartwatch, Computers but also set contracts about for fibre broadband, Sky, Google Nest for private customers and companies.

 During this amazing experience I developed a strong passion and curiosity about the tech word in general, but also learn how important are the soft-skills, how important is learn how comunicate with customers, how decisive is understand quickly their issues and find the best solution for their needs.

 I also had many formative experiences in different shops around my country where understanding the different teams dynamics and needs was foundamental for developing my own team-skills and apply what I learnt on my team.

+Thanks to that experience I start to be curios about what is " behind the tecnologies " I worked with for many year and as soon arrived in UK I decided that will be my new career.

+I attempt a Makers Academy bootcamp, where I quickly learned engineering best practices, tools and methodologies and the importance of a close-knit team and I also discovered how much I enjoy creating clean and test-driven code in a stimulating working environment to build product and services consumers can enjoy.

 ## Projects

 | Name                         | Description       | Tech/tools        |